gnkm/docker-alpine-tesseract-jpn/README.md

 - tesseract-ocr
 - tessdata for english
-- tessedata for japanese
+- tessdata for japanese
-- tessedata for hocr
+- tessdata for hocr